easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 - Enterprise customers aren't moving yet

 ❌ **Expensive for Limited Features**: $12.99/month
-- Only $1 cheaper than Q-IDE
+- Only $1 cheaper than Top Dog
-- Less features than Q-IDE
+- Less features than Top Dog
-- Less AI than Q-IDE
+- Less AI than Top Dog
 - Feels behind the curve

 ❌ **No AI Innovation**: Weak Copilot integration